maxto/ubique/doc/quants/irr.md

 #### Description

-Calculates the internal rate of return on an investment based on a series of regularly/irregurarly periodic cash flows
+Calculates the internal rate of return on an investment
+based on a series of regularly/irregurarly periodic cash flows.